On the modularity of 3-regular random graphs and random graphs with given degree sequences: Upper bound for random regular graphs

 choices.
-Multiply by a factor of $2^{\beta n}6^{(1-\varepsilon - \beta)n}$ to count configurations with labelled half-edges rather than graphs. \item Divide by the total number $(3n-1)!!$ of configurations to reduce the counting above to an expectation. \end{itemize}
+Multiply by a factor of $2^{\beta n}6^{(1-\varepsilon - \beta)n}$ to count configurations with labeled half-edges rather than graphs. \item Divide by the total number $(3n-1)!!$ of configurations to reduce the counting above to an expectation. \end{itemize}

 Multiplying all factors leads to the following formula, which gives the order of the expectation of the number of cuts $(B, V\setminus B)$ in $G_3(n)$:

 Applying Stirling's formula given by $k! \underset{k\to +\infty}{\sim} (k/e)^k \sqrt{2\pi k}$ to all factorials and taking the $n$-th root while ignoring factors of subexponential order leads us to